CSV / PDF Importing

 • amount

-• Use double column: Using two columns column, with values in one representing debits and values in the other presenting credits.
+• Use double column: Using two columns, with values in one representing debits and values in the other representing credits.
 Recommended headers include:

 • debit and credit